Updated for 2026

 • Best for: Anyone who has tried & quit calorie tracking because it was too tedious.

-• Top free pick: CountNutri — free daily scans, works on web, iOS, and Android.
+• Top free pick: CountNutri — free 7-day trial, works in any browser and on Android.

 What Is an AI Calorie Counter?